-- Variations in the University Core: Students seeking a Bachelor of Arts in English must choose ENGL 221 and 222 for the sophomore literature General Education requirement.
+- Variations in the University Core: Students seeking a Bachelor of Arts in English are encouraged to choose ENGL 221 and 222 for the sophomore literature General Education requirement.

 - Variations in the BA Degree Core: Students seeking a Bachelor of Arts in English must complete intermediate proficiency in a foreign language.

 In addition to 12 hours of English (freshman and sophomore) listed in the University and Degree Core Requirements, an English major must take 42 hours of upper-division English.
 This advanced work must be distributed as follows: